The Other Log of Phileas Fogg: Plot summary

-Phileas Fogg is a mysterious British gentleman who lives with his valet Passepartout at No. 7 Saville-Row in Burlington Gardens during the latter half of the 19th century.
+Phileas Fogg is a mysterious British gentleman who lives with his valet Passepartout at No. 7 Saville Row in Burlington Gardens during the latter half of the 19th century.
 Unbeknownst to his peers, he is also the immortal foster child of a race of humanoid aliens known as the Eridani.
 A man of great intellect and affluence, Fogg enters into a wager with a fellow Eridanian citing that he can circumnavigate the globe in exactly eighty days.
 Although witnesses feel that his claim is little more than the boasting of a rich eccentric, Fogg is in fact undertaking a secret mission on behalf of his Eridanian colleagues.

-Along with Passepartout, Fogg begins a quest to find a piece of stolen alien technology – a teleportation device that had recently fallen into the hands of the Eridani's rivals, an alien race known as the Capellas.
+Along with Passepartout, Fogg begins a quest to find a piece of stolen alien technology – a teleportation device that had recently fallen into the hands of the Eridani rivals, an alien race known as the Capellas.
 His journey brings him face to face with the infamous sea scourge Captain Nemo, a Capellan agent who is also known in British circles by his nom de guerre – James Moriarty.
 The two combatants match wits with one another at several key locations, including the mysterious ghost ship known as the Mary Celeste.

 The journey climaxes with a final battle at Fogg's home in London, mere moments before meeting the deadline required to win his world-spanning wager.